acbsp/bonafide.guru/en/contents.rst

 Attentive study of the books Shrimat-Bhagavatam and Bhagavad-gītā will leave no doubts that only |SP|, the *direct* representative of Suprime Personality of Godhead, can be a **bona fide** *diksha-guru* in our *Gauḍiya-sampradaya*.
-And the last instruction of Srila Prabhupada (from July 9 1977) contributes the final conclusion and closes this urgent question, at least for ISKCON.
+And the last instruction of |SP| (from July 9 1977) contributes the final conclusion and closes this urgent question, at least for ISKCON.

 **Niranjana Svami continued**: "*and in this way, I take on the